Marketing doesn’t have to be expensive. Here are 10 creative ways to help you start marketing your freelance business offline and online.

 Another idea is to attend seminars that potential customers will attend.
 For example, if you are a consultant for retail businesses, attend business events that present information on the retail industry.

 There’s a chance that you’ll be one of the few consultants in the room to meet new clients.

 Start a Podcast

-A Podcast is an effective way to connect with non-freelancers in your industry.
+Starting a podcast is an effective way to connect with non-freelancers in your industry.
 You can interview clients to share their customer success stories after working with you.

 In a podcast, a discussion about changes in the economy or technology that has an impact on your business is another idea.

 You can promote the podcast using social media and add a link to your website.
 It will present you as a subject matter expert, strengthening a prospect’s confidence that you thoroughly understand your products or services.

 On your website you can write an article about the benefits people can gain from using your services over a large organization.
 A respectful way of doing this is to add a bullet list that includes the following:

 The idea in price comparisons is to not write negative comments about competitors.
 It is a way of highlighting each section to show what you can offer in a better way compared to a large company.